gvwilson/sensibleadventures/coriandel/coriandel.md

 I turn the page over and spit on it.
 The minister's other report slowly takes shape.
 These are the rumors I care about most, the rumors about my own government.
 Who is asking for larger bribes than custom allows?
-Who is sabotaging their colleagues' work in order to make themself shine?
+Who is sabotaging their colleagues' work in order to make themselves shine?
 Are my guard captains still trustworthy?
 The collar has to remind me every morning that yes, this is part of being a good ruler.
 Not a proud or pleasant part, but essential.

 Something catches my eye halfway down the page.
 The sister-by-marriage of one of my senior clerks has been taken into custody.
 Her niece has run off with a